thussenthan/multiomic-ml-grn/docs/master_runbook.md

 ### Key data products

-- Raw GEO downloads and curated AnnData layouts are documented in `docs/mouse_esc_dataset.md`.
+- Raw GEO downloads and curated AnnData layouts are documented in `docs/mouse_esc_dataset.md` and `docs/endothelial_dataset.md`.
 - Gene manifests live under `data/embryonic/manifests/` and define target scopes for each run.
 - Reference annotations are kept in `data/reference/`.